Ratheshprabakar/Leetcode-30DayMayChallenge/README.md

 [Solution](https://github.com/Ratheshprabakar/Leetcode-30DayMayChallenge/blob/master/Day6.c)

 ---
-***Day 9*** :Given a positive integer num, write a function which returns True if num is a perfect square else false
+***Day 9(Valid Perfect Square)*** :Given a positive integer num, write a function which returns True if num is a perfect square else false

 Note : Do not use any built-in library function such as sqrt.